When you are self-employed you’ve usually got your…

 Why complicate things?
 I hate menus that have too many choices.
 Give your customers limited choices and they’ll be glad you’ve made the decision easier for them.

-I know, the Beastie Boys are an unlikely source of entrepreneur inspiration and business success, but I find it just about anywhere!
+I know, the Beastie Boys are an unlikely source of entrepreneur inspiration, but I find it just about anywhere!
 Where do you find your inspiration?